 The Goal: To ensure that your legs and lungs can easily go the distance.

-To run a kilometer in eight minutes.
+The Goal: To run a kilometre in five minutes.

 The workout: Jog for 10 minutes, then do three 800m runs in four minutes each, resting two minutes in-between.
 Repeat this sequence every other time you do it.

-To finish with a kick.
+The Goal: To finish with a kick.

 The Workout: After a 15-minute jog, do four 30-second sprints at 90 percent of your maximum effort.
-Add twosprints each time, until you can do 10 to 12.
+Add two sprints each time, until you can do 10 to 12.

-With a light, high-rep set to stimulate growth hormone.
+Cap a long run with a light, high-rep set to stimulate growth hormone.
 Explosive jumping drills can help to reduce muscle soreness.